United Nations Parliamentary Assembly: Powers

-But there is some opposition to the idea of an empowered global parliament.
+However, there is some opposition to the idea of an empowered global parliament.
 A 2007 BBC poll of approximately 12,000 respondents asked, "How likely would you be to support a Global Parliament, where votes are based on country population sizes, and the global parliament is able to make binding policies?"
 Of those polled, 19.1% responded "Very unlikely–it is a bad idea"; 14.9% responded "Quite unlikely–but it might work"; 23.1% said "Quite likely–but with reservations"; and 14.4% said "Very likely–it is a good idea".
 The poll was broken out by country, and the U.S. and Australia showed the strongest opposition.
-Potential challenge to the UNPA are political organizations such as the U.S. Constitution Party, and politicians such as 2008 U.S. presidential candidate Ron Paul, which favour withdrawal from the United Nations and other multilateral organizations altogether due to sovereignty concerns.
-Canadian Action Party leader Connie Fogal also opposes the UNPA, saying, "It is very revealing to see the NDP and the Greens as part of and promoting this...Further, the European assembly has proven to be a rubber stamping mechanism of bureaucratic decisions.
+Potential challenges to the UNPA are political organizations such as the U.S. Constitution Party, and politicians such as 2008 U.S. presidential candidate Ron Paul, which favour withdrawal from the United Nations and other multilateral organizations altogether due to sovereignty concerns.
+Canadian Action Party leader Connie Fogal also opposes the UNPA, saying, "It is very revealing to see the NDP and the Greens as part of and promoting this...Further, the European assembly has proven to be a rubber-stamping mechanism of bureaucratic decisions.
 This is not democracy."
 In addition, a Civicus article warns, "With an unexpected backlash against civil society in the offing (despite the good efforts of the UN General Assembly President, Jan Eliasson, to reverse the trend), citizen participation at the UN is diminishing quickly.
 It would be safe to assume that Member States as a whole are not in the mood to consider a Parliamentary Assembly at this time."